• About

 Though I don’t love the flavor of yarrow tea on its own, I often add a few fresh yarrow leaves to the big pots of lemon balm tea I make.
 But if you’re treating a fever, a yarrow tea might be just the ticket, though it may require some sweetener.
 Lemon balm is also considered useful for colds and fever, so combining lemon balm and yarrow may make your tea taste better and add additional useful compounds.

 To make yarrow tea: Use 3 tsp. fresh leaves or 1 tsp dry per cup of boiling water and steep at least ten minutes.
 Combine with mint and honey to make the flavor more palatable.
-Or add in elderflower for a traditional cold and flu remedy.
+Add in elderflower to make a traditional cold and flu remedy.

 ♦ Adding some yarrow leaves to the bath may help bring down a fever or alleviate sunburn.
 You can also steep a strong yarrow tea for a quick and easy after-sun spray.